ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

     coordinates of the unit cell vectors (defined by `ibrav` and [`A`](https://www.quantum-espresso.org/Doc/INPUT_PW.html#idm260)).
-3. We are using automically generated k-point grid with a 4$\times$4$\times$4 grid size, `1 1 1` means to shift the grid by 1 grid point in each direction so that the gird includes the $\Gamma$ point.
+3. We are using automically generated k-point grid with a 4$\times$4$\times$4 grid size, `1 1 1` means to shift the grid by one half of a grid spacing in each direction.

 ### k-points
-One important difference between periodic crystals and molecules is that, due to periodic boundary conditions, the electronic states are not localised and need to be expressed in a Bloch form:
+One important difference between periodic crystals and molecules is that the electronic states are not localised and their wavefunction is given by Bloch's theorem:

 $$
 \psi_{n\mathbf{k}}(\mathbf{r}) =